longliverei/blog/README.md

 Reactjs with SASS for styling, React State for state manipulation and React Context to use user information.

 ### Api:
-Nodejs with Express, MySQL for database, JWT and cookies for authentication and session check.
+Nodejs with Express, Axios for HTTP requests, MySQL for database, JWT and cookies for authentication and session check.

 ## Tutorial